rlorint/dojo_rules/introduction.md

-this is roxana
+This is roxana
-:wq
-:wq~
-:wq!

-:wq
-:i
+git *JavaScript
 *Git
 *JavaScript

-:wq

-:wq
+*Killing history using git rebase